n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 #### 2.2: Tag matras ####

-Third, all left-side dependent-vowel (matra) signs must be tagged to be moved to the beginning of the syllable, with `POS_PREBASE_MATRA`.
+Second, all left-side dependent-vowel (matra) signs must be tagged to be moved to the beginning of the syllable, with `POS_PREBASE_MATRA`.

 All right-side and above-base dependent-vowel (matra)